daguilarm/laravel-action-forms/README.md

 - **update** and **edit**: Will send a `PATCH` `_method` to **Laravel**.
 You can use either.
 - **delete** and **destroy**: Will send a `DELETE` `_method` to **Laravel**.
 You can use either.

-## General information about the different fields supported by the package
+## Default attributes for all the components

 All the components (except `form`) share a series of common methods, apart from those specific to each one of them.
 Next, we will explain these common methods: